Anton4echov/circle_moving_playing/README.md

-This Red Circle moving around Canvas.
+This Circle moving around Canvas.
 If You click and move to this circle it will move and Follow to Your Mouse or TouchScreen coordinates

 running code here